ghc/ghc/docs/users_guide/glasgow_exts.rst

      lift :: Monad m => m a -> (t m) a

   The developer knows that a monad transformer takes a monad ``m`` into a new monad ``t m``.
-  But this is property is not formally specified in the above declaration.
+  But this property is not formally specified in the above declaration.
   This omission becomes an issue when defining monad transformer composition::

     newtype (t1 * t2) m a = C { runC :: t1 (t2 m) a }